sierra0451/deltawarriors/README.md

-# Deltawarriors
+# DeltaWarriors
-Deltawarriors, a Doom gameplay mod that adds the main characters of Deltarune as playable characters.
+DeltaWarriors, a Doom gameplay mod that adds the main characters of Deltarune as playable characters.